Why the Immediate Savings of a Low-Quality Material Won’t Pay Off

 As a result, we designers have to be extra inventive to create great product experiences while staying within the price range that market research dictates.
 Because cost is so important to long-term success, it usually takes precedence over everything else — even quality.

 This happens more often than you might think and for many different reasons.
-For example, if the target price is fixed before the design process begins, creating a product with the desired features within that range can become difficult.
+For example, if the target price is fixed before the design process begins, creating a new product with the desired features within that range can become difficult.
 In some cases, designers must reduce costs before the product can even be manufactured.
 And material is usually the first thing designers compromise on.

 Using a much lower-grade material allows companies to stretch the budget further and recoup manufacturing costs faster in initial sales.
 But the immediate savings of a lower-quality product can cost your brand much more than you bargained for.
+If you’re looking for long-term success with your products, invest in high-quality materials and find trusted suppliers.

-Immediate Savings vs. Long-Term Costs
+Creating a New Product: Immediate Savings vs. Long-Term Costs

 Quality is subjective — and it largely depends on the market and users’ expectations.
 A disposable product that’s only supposed to last a day or two, for example, doesn’t have to meet the same expectations as a product with a lifetime guarantee.
 It may sound counterintuitive, but it’s possible for the quality of a material to be too high for the value it provides.
 And a low price tag won’t always compensate for a poor product experience.